storiny/obelisk/README.md

 ## Breaking changes

 - Does not support canvas from jQuery.
-- Requires DOM, might break on the server side (at least for now).
+- Requires DOM, might break on the server side with node-canvas (at least for now).

 ## Docs